abz2489/woofing-walks/README.md

 </details>

 ## **User Story Testing**
+**First Time Visitor Goals**

+1. I need to quickly identify what Woofing Walks is and where they are based.
+- The Home Page displays a "Dog Walking Services" title along with the area the services are offered.
+This is immediately visible when the home page loads and requires no scrolling to see.
+2. I need to easily navigate the Woofing Walks website so I can find information on Woofing Walks' services.
+- The navigation bar has clearly defined buttons for each page.
+The about page is accessible from the nav bar and the call to action "About Us" button in the hero image overlay.
+3. I need to find pricing information of Woofing Walks' services.
+- The price of Woofing Walks' services is included in the services summary section on the home page.

+**Returning Visitor Goals**

+4. I need to easily find contact information so I can book a walk or ask more questions.
+- The contact button is clearly defined in the navigation bar on all pages.
+The contact information for Woofing Walks is displayed at the very top of the contact page and is the first thing the user will see.
+5. I need to easily access Woofing Walks' social media so I can follow.
+- Social links are located in the footer of each page and open in a new tab when clicked.

+**Frequent Visitor Goals**

+6. I need to find information on other services Woofing Walks offer.
+- The services summary section of the Home Page includes information on doggy day care service.
+This section also promotes intrigue by showing that dog training school is coming soon.

 ### Solved Bugs
 1. Footer cuts off bottom content on mobile devices in chrome browser.
 Content cut off fixed by switching from fixed-bottom to sticky-bottom.